cyberxyz-security/XYZ-0-Day-Scanner/xyz-cli/README.md

 ## 📄 License

-The XYZ APT Scanner is licensed under a commercial license.
+The XYZ Scanner is licensed under a commercial license.
 See the [LICENSE](LICENSE) file for more details.